emlaflamme/Gravity/about.md

 I'm interested in creating cities that promote health.
 This is a simple sentence, that actually is anything but.

-I work as a Senior Epidemiologist at the Chicago Department of Public Health, dedicated to the development and implementation of a data strategy that allows us to predict and measure the health impacts of place-based and community development initiatives.
+I work as a Senior Epidemiologist at the Chicago Department of Public Health, dedicated to developing and implementating a data strategy that allows us to predict and measure the health impacts of place-based and community development initiatives.

 **Current projects:**